Search

 "Europe continues to stand out as a reliable destination, well-positioned to respond to evolving demand for more flexible travel and experience-led journeys," said Miguel Sanz, head of the European Travel Commission, in a statement.

-Travel spending in Europe is set to have risen by 9.7% in 2025, according to the survey.
+Travel spending in Europe is set to have risen by 9.7% in 2025, according to the new report.

 That is in line with reports from Europe's major carriers, including Lufthansa and Air France-KLM, of a steady rise in bookings for their premium offerings, while economy cabin bookings for transatlantic travel have fallen.